zackdillabough/toolkit_zdillabough/README.md

 ### Result

-With this tool, a novel splicing event causing gene damage was found in the TRAF-3 tumor suppressor gene.
-This tool's approach has proven useful in precision medicine with not only multiple myeloma, but all genetic diseases.
+With this tool, a novel splicing event causing genetic damage (intron retention) was found in the TRAF-3 tumor suppressor gene and has therefore proven useful in precision medicine.
+In addition, this approach has proven useful with not only multiple myeloma, but all genetic diseases.

 ## gtfImport